 - The ideal muscle to body fat ratio and body fat percentages for men and women

 Looking for a workout routine that can help you build muscle?
 Check out Fitbod.
 It automatically creates a workout routine based on your goals, schedule, and available equipment.
 It also provides recommendations on how to add more cardio to your routine, which can help you burn more calories and keep body fat low.
-Download the Fitbod app today for three free workouts.
+Download the Fitbod app today for free workouts.

 What Are the Differences Between Muscle and Fat?